From skipping the pre-approval to falling in love with the wrong town, these are the patterns I see every spring — and exactly what to do instead.

 - Recording fees and transfer taxes

-Ask your lender for a Loan Estimate early in the process, and ask your agent to walk you through the typical closing cost breakdown for the price range you're targeting.
-No surprises at the closing table.
+Ask your lender for a Loan Estimate early in the process and ask your agent to walk you through the typical closing cost breakdown for your price range.
+No surprises at the table.

 Have questions about the buying process on the South Shore?
-I'm happy to walk you through it from start to finish — no pressure, just straight talk.
+I'm happy to walk you through it from start to finish — no pressure, just straight answers.
 Reach out any time.

 Harold Jones